Bill Maynard: Personal life

 Maynard was born in Farnham, Surrey, whereupon his family moved north to Leicestershire.
 He was educated at Kibworth Beauchamp Grammar School.
 Maynard lived in Sapcote, Leicestershire, during the latter part of his life.

 Maynard married Muriel Linnett on 5 November 1949, and they had two children.
 She died in June 1983.
 He was a vegetarian.
 His son is musician Martin Maynard Williams.

 Maynard was a supporter of the Labour Party, but in March 1984 he stood against Tony Benn in the by-election at Chesterfield as an Independent Labour candidate, after objecting to the way that Benn became the official Labour Party candidate in a safe seat.
 Maynard took fourth place in the by-election.

-On 4 September 1989, Maynard married actress and singer Tonia Bern, the widow of Donald Campbell, at Hinckley Registry Office.
+On 4 September 1989, Maynard married actress and singer Tonia Bern, the widow of Donald Campbell, at Hinckley Register Office.
 They divorced in 1998.
 Bern died on 14 June 2021.

 In later life, having suffered multiple strokes which resulted in a reduction in his mobility, he used a scooter or wheelchair.
 He died in hospital on 30 March 2018, not long after falling and breaking his hip.